Jwaundace Candece: Professional wrestling

 Candece began her professional wrestling career with Women of Wrestling from 2000 to 2001, using the ring name Delta Lotta Pain.
 She was part of the tag team Caged Heat, alongside Loca.
 On January 20, 2001, they became the WOW Tag Team Champions, and remained so until the promotion ceased television production that March.
 Upon the promotion's relaunch in 2013, Caged Heat returned as champions, but dropped the title to The All American Girls (Amber O'Neal and Santana Garrett).
 In a 2014 interview, Candece stated that she was still affiliated with WOW, but combining professional wrestling with her stunt work was time consuming, so she chose to continue the latter.

 Stunt career

-She is the first black American woman to reach over 100 film, television and commercial credits performing stunts as herself but mainly for some of Hollywood's top actresses.
-She has performed stunts for Viola Davis, Regina King, Queen Latifah, Oprah Winfrey, Taraji P. Henson, Jennifer Hudson, Gabrielle Union, Whoopi Goldberg, Mo'Nique, Tyra Banks, Retta, Brandy Norwood and Hayley Marie Norman, to name a few.
+She is the first black American woman to reach over 150 film, television and commercial credits performing stunts as herself but mainly for some of Hollywood's top actresses.
+She has performed stunts for Viola Davis, Pam Grier, Regina King, Queen Latifah, Oprah Winfrey, Taraji P. Henson, Jennifer Hudson, Gabrielle Union, Whoopi Goldberg, Mo'Nique, Phylicia Rashad, Tyra Banks, Retta, Brandy Norwood and Hayley Marie Norman, to name a few.
 Her stunts have included fight scenes, stair falls, ratchets, high speed stunt driving, car crashes, car hits, riding motorcycles, fire burns and many more.
 She has worked with some of the top stunt coordinators in the industry.